 Managing Respiratory Disorders

-This Graduate Certificate will respond to the demographic changes that indicate a national and global increase in the number of people with a respiratory disorder, while contributing to a knowledgeable workforce that is responsive to working with people with respiratory disorders across a range of healthcare settings.
+Our Managing Respiratory Disorders Graduate Certificate course responds to the demographic changes that indicate a national and global increase in the number of people with a respiratory disorder, while contributing to a knowledgeable workforce that is responsive to working with people with respiratory disorders across a range of healthcare settings.

 Students are offered an opportunity to develop specialised knowledge about the needs of the people with a respiratory disorder in a variety of settings.
 There has been a significant shift in the current and future provision of care and support for these people and those who work with them.